-If you are all set to get off the tourist trail and spend a winter weekend exploring a lonely, pristine sea beach near Kolkata – Dakshin Purusottampur Beach is the perfect place for you.
-It is situated East Midnapur district of West Bengal.
+If you are all set to get off the tourist trail and spend a winter weekend exploring a lonely, pristine sea beach near Kolkata, Dakshin Purusottampur Beach is the perfect place for you.
+It's situated in the East Midnapur district of West Bengal.

 We four travel freaks, on one cold Saturday morning, assembled at the Esplanade Bus Terminus, Kolkata and boarded Digha bound SBSTC ( South Bengal State Transport Corporation) bus to visit this not so popular exotic sea beach.

 The bus left the terminus by 7.45 am and made its way through the roads of the city.
 Soon, it crossed the Toll plaza of second Hooghly Bridge and took the Kona Expressway.
 It was a foggy winter morning.
 The sun was less bright.
 We were enjoying our journey through the countryside seating on a window-side seat.
 The bus stopped once near Kolaghat for breakfast.

 Reached the destination

 The bus reached at Chowlkhola more around 12.30 pm.
 We got off and took an auto for the destination.
 Initially, the road was good but after some distance, it became bumpy and the journey was really painful.
 The auto dropped us at the Main Gate of Shri Ramkrishna Temple, Vivekananda Math, Mandarmani Branch – It is the only place to stay there.
 Two double-bedded rooms were pre-booked.